 What are the factors you usually consider before you choose a career?
 You know some look for a high-paying job?
 Some may be looking for fame?
-Or simply a stable job with a stable salary in a stable workplace?
+Or simply all you need is a stable job with a stable salary in a stable workplace?
 All answers are valid.
 Whether you’ve been considering a marketing career already or still have no clue, let me tell you some of the factors that drove me and the marketers I know to pick a job in the marketing field.

 Marketing is broader than what you ever thought